CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 # Applications

+## PyTorch 2.3.1, 13.6.2024

+[PyTorch](../../apps/pytorch.md) PyTorch 2.3.1 added to Puhti and Mahti.
+The LUMI installation will be delayed until early autumn due to an incompatible ROCm driver version.
+This version has also updated how Python commands are wrapped, as this solves several problems with using virtual environments and Jupyter Notebooks.
+Due to this `apptainer` or `apptainer_wrapper` commands will no longer work, but otherwise the change should be invisible to users.
+See our [PyTorch module documentation for more information](../../apps/pytorch.md#available).

 ## R 4.4.0 in r-env, 7.6.2024

 R version 4.4.0 is now available in `r-env` in Puhti and is set as the default version.
 The new version will be available in RStudio in the Puhti web interface shortly.